To be eligible for the Physical Medicine and Rehabilitation oral (Part II) exam, candidates must meet the criteria below:

 Exam Dates and Deadlines

-The physical medicine & rehabilitation oral exam is offered once per year in the fall.
+The physical medicine & rehabilitation oral exam is offered once per year in the spring.

 The exam is split into three 45-minute sessions where candidates will meet with examiners.
 Each examiner will ask three questions.
-An oral exam observer will also be in the room.
+An oral exam observer will also be present during the exam.

 - Spinal Cord Injury